The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-When Abdu’l-Baha traveled to New York in 1912, the concept of gratitude emerged as one of the major themes of his talks and addresses.
+The Baha’i teachings exalt the virtue of gratitude.
+In fact, when Abdu’l-Baha traveled to North America in 1912, the concept of gratitude emerged as one of the major themes of his talks and addresses.

 In one of those talks, given at the home of Dr. and Mrs. Florian Krug on Park Avenue, he defined three ways of giving thanks—verbal, heartfelt, and active: